 You might ask how a survival shooter or a battle royale game can be social.

 Yes, it is.

 PUBG has brought many people together, especially old friends.

 This game has provided live text and voice chat during the game, which makes it more special.
 I have observed that gamers meet virtually and discuss different things that would otherwise be not possible.

 2. Realistic Gameplay

-Realistic gameplay of PUBG is the prime reason to make it popular.
+The realistic gameplay of PUBG is the prime reason for making it popular.

 Gamers want to relate themselves to the character they’re playing.
 In PUBG, it matters a lot because of the game type – survival shooter.